2024 Best General Engineering Schools in Wisconsin

 If you plan on majoring in general engineering, you won't be alone since the degree program is ranked #79 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 For its 2024 ranking, College Factual looked at 3 schools in Wisconsin to determine which ones were the best for general engineering students pursuing a degree.
-Combined, these schools handed out 211 degrees in general engineering to qualified students.
+When you put them all together, these colleges and universities awarded 184 degrees in general engineering during the 2021-2022 academic year.

 Your choice of general engineering school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall General Engineering School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.